 The allocation of the total purchase price of approximately \$67.0 million, which includes approximately \$42.8 million in cash, approximately \$20.0 million in shares of common stock and approximately \$4.2 million of potential earn-out consideration in cash, was based upon the estimated fair value of CAO!'s net tangible and identifiable intangible assets as of the date of acquisition.
 The historical carrying amounts of such assets and liabilities approximated their fair values.
 All receivables acquired are expected to be collectible.
 The purchase price includes approximately \$45.1 million of goodwill and approximately \$20.4 million of intangible assets.
 The goodwill will be deductible for tax purposes.
 The intangible assets are being amortized over their expected period of benefit.
 The purchase price includes \$4.2 million of potential earn-out consideration for the shareholders if certain targeted financial, strategic and integration objectives is achieved.
 The earn-out is payable in cash.
 The Company recorded the contingent earn-out as part of the purchase price.
 In accordance with ASC 480, the Company has classified this amount as a liability and is included in accrued expenses in the December 31, 2014 consolidated balance sheet.
-The Company has assessed this earn-out at June 30, 2015, with no change from the original estimate, and will assess the earn-out calculation in future periods and any future adjustments will affect operating income.
+At September 30, 2015, the Company assessed this earn-out and recorded a \$3.2 million fair value re-measurement adjustment, which was recorded in operating income as a decrease to general and administrative expenses of approximately \$1.9 million and costs of revenue of approximately \$1.3 million.
+As of September 30, 2015, there is a remaining liability of \$0.7 million included in accrued expenses relating to this contingent earn-out.